valhuber/ApiLogicServer/api_logic_server_cli/docs/index.md

 ### Quick Evaluation - _no install_

 You can avoid install hassles by exploring the [Sample Project in Codespaces](https://github.com/ApiLogicServer/ApiLogicProject#readme).
-This will enable you to use VSCode - _in your Browser_ - to:
+This will enable you to use VSCode - _in your Browser, zero install_ - to:

 * see the created project
 * use the Tutorial to run, customize and debug it